crispiboi/ShadowsOfDoubtCaseEditing/README.md

 ![](/assets/image/Shadows_of_Doubt_DDS_Editor_dynamicCityandVictim.png)

 What's happened so far?
 We have added 2 dynamic text blocks.
 Referring to the city and the killer's next victim's full name.

+> Note that the killer scope is dynamic and will shift as new murders occur.
+To avoid this behavior you will want to use the writer and receiver scopes covered later in this guide.

 ![](/assets/image/Shadows_of_Doubt_DDS_Editor_completebasicdocument.png)